The Top 10 David Letterman Top 10 Lists [VIDEO]

 Air date: November 3, 2010

-9. Top Ten Things I Have Learned Working For “The Late Show”
+9. Top 10 Things I Have Learned Working For “The Late Show”

 Air date: August 28, 2003